 Want more art projects to do with older kids?

-- Everyone loves rainbows!
-Try these Rainbow DIY projects and have a colorful day.
+- Try these Rainbow DIY projects and have a colorful day.

-- Let’s celebrate Earth day the right way – with fun Earth day activities for kids.
+- Let’s celebrate Earth with fun Earth day art & activities.

-- These DIY friendship bracelet patterns don’t need a special loom or equipment.
+- These DIY friendship bracelet patterns don’t need a special loom.

 What was your favorite art project for middle schoolers?